Auburn, WA Demographics

 A map of Auburn's Population by Race

-Of the 639 places in Washington, Auburn is the 14th most populous.
+Auburn is ranked the 14th most populous place in Washington, out of 639 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Auburn was ranked the 14th most populous place in the 2020 Census.

 Auburn's White Population